-Statistics show that 96 percent of Americans with internet access have made at least one online purchase in their lifetime and 80 percent have made an online purchase within the past month, according to BigCommerce.
+Statistics show that 96 percent of Americans with internet access have made at least one online purchase in their lifetime, and 80 percent have made an online purchase within the past month, according to BigCommerce.
 E-commerce business owners can capitalize on this trend by optimizing their websites for more sales.
-So, if you want to generate more online sales and leads for your B2B and B2C website, consider the following 15 tips.
+So, if you want to generate more online sales and leads for your B2B and B2C webpage, consider the following 15 tips.

-#1) Transparent Pricing
+1. Transparent Pricing

 Be honest and upfront about the product prices on your website.
 According to a Baymard Institute study, the leading reason why online shoppers abandon their cart is high extra costs.
-Researchers found that 60 percent of respondents had abandoned a cart because of high extra costs.
+Researchers found that 60 percent of respondents had abandoned a cart because of high additional costs.

-#2) Display Trust Seals
+2. Display Trust Seals

 First-time visitors are often hesitant to buy products from a new website, fearing their personal information could be stolen or used for nefarious purposes.
-This shouldn’t come as a surprise considering that 32 percent more sites were compromised in 2016 compared to 2015.

-#3) Allow Guest Purchases
+3. Allow Guest Purchases

-#4) Target Existing Customers
+4. Target Existing Customers

-#5) PPC Marketing
+5. PPC Marketing

 According to Power Traffick, businesses earn roughly $3 for every $1.60 spent on AdWords.
 While there’s no guarantee that you’ll experience the same results, PPC marketing for B2B is undoubtedly one of the best ways to increase sales.

-#6) Use a Personalized Call to Action
+6. Use a Personalized Call-to-Action

-#7) Create Videos About Your Site’s Products
+7. Create Videos about Your Site’s Products

 E-commerce business owners shouldn’t ignore the growing demand for video content.
 According to DreamGrow, adding a product video to a landing page can increase its conversion rate by up to 80 percent.
-Furthermore, the video software provider Animoto says product videos are four times more likely to be watched than read in plain text form.

 To boost website sales, you should consider using retargeting.
 As the name suggests, retargeting seeks to recapture users who left your site without making a purchase.
 With retargeting, your ads will only show to users who’ve visited your site in the past.

-#9) Go Mobile
+9. Go Mobile

-#10) Loyalty Rewards
+10. Loyalty Rewards

 You can grow your business by offering a loyalty rewards program.
 According to AccessDevelopment.com, 53 percent of U.S. consumers participate in loyalty programs, attesting to its popularity.